PennLINC/qsiprep/docs/installation.rst

 Once Docker is installed, the recommended way to run qsiprep is to use the ``qsiprep-docker`` wrapper, which requires Python and an Internet connection.

-.. note: If running Docker Desktop on MacOS, be sure to set the memory to 6 or more GB.
+.. note:: If running Docker Desktop on MacOS, be sure to set the memory to 6 or more GB.
     Too little memory assigned to Docker Desktop can result in a message like ``Killed.``

 When run, ``qsiprep-docker`` will generate a Docker command line for you,